The North Channel is the body of water located to the west of the Georgian Bay, separated from Lake Huron by

 a pristine alpine lake with crystal clear water.

-This area was a combination of the pink granite so prevalent in the Georgian Bay and the gray granite and white quartzite of the
+Little Current was our next stop, the largest town on This area was a combination of the pink granite so prevalent in the Georgian Bay and the gray granite and white quartzite of the

 Our next day led us through places called Little Detroit, a narrow cut in the rock with such restricted visibility at each end that boats must radio their intention to pass through to alert other boaters in the area they could encounter traffic, and Whalesback Channel dotted with many small islets on our way to Long Point Cove, a very well protected cove which is incredibly beautiful.

+There were several boats tucked in there and all boaters congregated on the rocks at 5pm for an impromptu “happy hour”.
+It was fun to get to know the other boaters all of whom were there for the same reason, to enjoy this fabulous area.
 We were so well protected that when the wind picked up during the night we were unaware of it until we headed out in the morning.
 The weather forecast was for moderate breezes but not the winds we encountered as we crossed the open channel to

 Wednesday, August 26, 2009